-Rodale is offering an educational and hands-on opportunity for interns to learn and practice the fundamental principles of organic plant cultivation in the greenhouse and garden.
+Rodale is offering an educational, hands-on opportunity for interns to learn and practice the fundamental principles of organic plant cultivation in the greenhouse and landscape.
 Greenhouse work will begin in the early March and continue through mid-May.
 Greenhouse duties will include assisting with growing for retail plant sales, demonstration gardens, vegetable production and research support.
 Garden work will begin in early May and end by late September.
-Garden areas will include Medicinal Plant Garden, Homestead Demonstration Vegetable Garden and Cut Flower & Pollinator Garden.
+Garden areas will include ornamental plantings, Medicinal Garden, Herb Vegetable Garden, and Cut Flower & Pollinator Garden.
 These areas of the farm are the primary focus on site for the Institute with the visiting public and events.
 Interns will have the opportunity to work with a diverse selection of plant material.

 Responsibilities Could Include:

-- Seeding in the greenhouse, watering and maintenance of greenhouse plants and cold frames.
+- Seeding and transplanting in the greenhouse, watering and maintenance of greenhouse plants, cold frames, and high tunnels.

-- On-going plant care including: pruning, dead-heading, watering, mulching, and weeding, weeding, weeding.
-Harvest of vegetables, herbs and flowers.
+- On-going plant care including: pruning, dead-heading, watering, mulching, weeding, and the harvesting of vegetables, herbs and flowers.

 - Implementation of organic pest control measures when needed.